What Is Pleurodesis?

 - The fluid is drained into a collection bag and medicine is injected into the pleural space.

 Regardless of where the procedure happens, a chest tube will remain in place for up to 48 hours to ensure the lung sticks to the chest wall.
 Once this is accomplished, it prevents fluid buildup and reduces pain.
 Patients receive daily x-rays to check this progress.

 After the procedure, the chest tube stays in place for 24 to 48 hours, or until the lung has adhered to the chest cavity.
 Patients who undergo surgery may be required to stay in the hospital so a medical team can track their progress.

 Once the chest tube is removed, patients must clean the wound every day.
 There may be some extra drainage at first, but keeping a bandage over it and changing the dressing regularly will keep the area clean.

 Patients should avoid using lotion, taking baths, swimming, or sitting in hot tubs during the recovery process.
 Patients may also need to take prescriptions to help control pain.

 Alternatives to Surgery

 There are other options for mesothelioma patients suffering from pleural effusion or fluid buildup.
 In a catheter placement procedure, the doctor places a small tube called an indwelling pleural catheter into the patient’s chest.
 The catheter allows the patient to go home with the small tube and drain the fluids there.

-Another alternative to pleurodesis is removing excess fluid with a needle.
+Another alternative to pleurodesis is removing the excess fluid with a needle.
 This procedure doesn’t require a chest tube.
 However, this method isn’t permanent, and fluid is likely to return and may require further treatment.

 Potential Surgical Complications